bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitTrapeze.md

 Depth = 3
 ```

-The Trapezoid method allows to compute periodic orbits by discretizing time using Finite Differences based on a trapezoidal rule	.
-The method is implemented in the structure `Trapeze`.
+The Trapezoid method allows to compute periodic orbits by discretizing time using Finite Differences based on a trapezoidal rule.
+The method is implemented in the structure [`Trapeze`](@ref).
 The general method is very well exposed in [^Uecker],[^Lust], [^Keller] and we adopt the notations of the first reference.

 We look for periodic orbits as solutions $(x(0),T)$ of